Chehalis, Washington: Economy

-I.P.
-Callison's & Sons, also known succinctly as Callison's, was founded in the city in 1903.
-The company originally processed cascara bark, used as a laxative, expanding to produce peppermint in the 1940s, spearmint in 1952, and eventually essential oils.
+Callison's, formally known as I.P.
+Callison's & Sons, was founded in the city in 1903.
+The company originally processed cascara bark, used as a laxative, and shipped a variety of flora for use in flower arrangements.
+Callison's expanded to produce peppermint in the 1940s, spearmint in 1952, and eventually essential oils, including the production of foxglove for medicinal use.
 The company headquarters and exporting components were moved to Lacey but the manufacturing plant remains in Chehalis.
+The company produces mint used in the production of candies at Chehalis Mints, a local confectioner that began in 1994.